Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 #### Hijacking the matching process

-You can overrule the internal matching process from outside and thus select a different layout for a Device than the system would normally choose.
+You can overrule the internal matching process from outside to select a different layout for a Device than the system would normally choose.
 This also makes it possible to build new layouts on the fly.
 To do this, add a custom handler to the  [`InputSystem.onFindControlLayoutForDevice`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_onFindLayoutForDevice) event.
 If your handler returns a non-null layout string, then the Input System will use this layout.

 ### Device creation

-Once a [layout](Layouts.md) has been chosen for a device, it is used to instantiate an [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html) and populate it with [`InputControls`](../api/UnityEngine.InputSystem.InputControl.html) as dictated by the layout.
-This process is performed automatically and internally.
+Once a [layout](Layouts.md) has been chosen for a device, the system uses it to instantiate an [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html) and populate it with [`InputControls`](../api/UnityEngine.InputSystem.InputControl.html) as the layout ditates.
+This process is internal and happens automatically.

->__Note__: Valid [`InputDevices`](../api/UnityEngine.InputSystem.InputDevice.html) and [`InputControls`](../api/UnityEngine.InputSystem.InputControl.html) cannot be created by manually instantiating them with `new`.
-To guide the creation process, [layouts](Layouts.md) must be used.
+>__Note__: You can't create valid [`InputDevices`](../api/UnityEngine.InputSystem.InputDevice.html) and [`InputControls`](../api/UnityEngine.InputSystem.InputControl.html) by manually instantiating them with `new`.
+To guide the creation process, you must use [layouts](Layouts.md).

-When the Input System has finished putting an [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html) together, it will call [`FinishSetup`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_FinishSetup_) on each control of the device and on the device itself.
-This can be used to finalize the setup of controls.
+After the Input System assembles the [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html), it calls [`FinishSetup`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_FinishSetup_) on each control of the device and on the device itself.
+Use this to finalize the setup of the Controls.

-After an [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html) is fully assembled, it will be added to the system.
-As part of this process, [`MakeCurrent`](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_MakeCurrent_) will be called on the device and [`InputDeviceChange.Added`](../api/UnityEngine.InputSystem.InputDeviceChange.html#UnityEngine_InputSystem_InputDeviceChange_Added) will be signaled on [`InputSystem.onDeviceChange`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_onDeviceChange).
+After an [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html) is fully assembled, the Input System adds it to the system.
+As part of this process, the Input System calls [`MakeCurrent`](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_MakeCurrent_) on the Device, and signals  [`InputDeviceChange.Added`](../api/UnityEngine.InputSystem.InputDeviceChange.html#UnityEngine_InputSystem_InputDeviceChange_Added) on [`InputSystem.onDeviceChange`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_onDeviceChange).

 #### Domain reloads in the Editor

-In the Editor, the C# application domain will be reloaded whenever scripts are recompiled and reloaded or when going into play mode.
+The Editor reloads the C# application domain whenever it reloads and recompiles scripts, or when the Editor goes into Play mode.
 This requires the Input System to reinitialize itself after each domain reload.
-During this process, it will attempt to recreate devices that had been instantiated before the domain reload.
-It will, however, not take the state of each such Device across.
-This means that Devices will reset to default state on domain reloads.
+During this process, the Input System attempts to recreate devices that were instantiated before the domain reload.
+However, the state of each Device doesn't carry across, hwich means that Devices reset to their default state on domain reloads.

-Note that layout registrations are __not__ persisted across domain reloads.
-Instead, the Input System relies on all registrations to become available as part of the initialization process (e.g. by using `[InitializeOnLoad]` to run registration as part of the domain startup code in the Editor).
-This allows registrations and layouts to be changed in script and the change to immediately take effect after a domain reload.
+Note that layout registrations do __not__ persist across domain reloads.
+Instead, the Input System relies on all registrations to become available as part of the initialization process (for example, by using `[InitializeOnLoad]` to run registration as part of the domain startup code in the Editor).
+This allows you to change registrations and layouts in script, and the change to immediately take effect after a domain reload.

 ## Native Devices